aerospike/tools-packaging-common/README.md

 ## Getting Started

-Shared packaging files are located in the [.github/packaging/common](.github/packaging/common) directory.
+This repo contains shared packaging files.
+It should be added as a submodule of you project at [.github/packaging/common](.github/packaging/common) directory.
 These scripts are used to build docker images for each supported OS distribution.

-Scripts in [.github/packaging/common](.github/packaging/common) should be implemented by each project.
+Scripts in [.github/packaging/common](.github/packaging/project) should be implemented by each project.
 These include
  - test/test_execute.bats
    - Test cases that install the package from JFrog and make sure the associated executables are available and execute.
  - build_package.sh
    - This should call the Makefile or associated build script for the project, and calls the Makefile in pkg/ to build the package.
  - install_deps.sh
    - This script should have a function for each distribution that installs the dependencies for the project.
- -

 ### Development Setup